Reinhard2009/Computer-Science/README.md

 # Computer-Science
-A repository dedicated to Computer Science
+A repository dedicated to Computer Science, of Reinhard John P. Abasolo

+!--Repository will be transfered here soon--!